mkuti/corklagos-venture/README.md

 [African print](https://images.fabric.com/images/605/605/0692828.jpg)

 ##### Logo:
 I used [Hatchful Shopify](https://hatchful.shopify.com/) to find the most suitable logo.
 With the keywords of the website in my head, I first selected the bold, reliable and energetic visual styles for the logo.
 I instantly picked one suggestion of logo with the earth and enveloppe going around.
 See [the original logo](https://raw.githubusercontent.com/mkuti/corklagos-venture/master/static/images/originallogo.png).
 It looked smart and bold.
 I changed slightly the style to have the business name outside the icon which gave a more professional look.
 I also straight away chose to have the contrast between blue and orange, which made me think of the bold colors of Africa.
+[JimLynx](https://github.com/JimLynx) in Slack re-worked on the logo for me to make it cleaner and brighter.

 ##### Fonts:
 Importing the fonts directly in my css file with the Import Url option.